IvanMaksymov/RockBubble/README.md

-# BubbleMountainKing
-Oberon-07 code that supports the article "Artificial musical creativity enabled by nonlinear oscillations of a bubble acting as a physical reservoir computing system"
+The code BubbleMountainKing.obn written in Oberon-07 supports the article "Artificial musical creativity enabled by nonlinear oscillations of a bubble acting as a physical reservoir computing system"